 This is not to say that extroverted people are not deep thinkers or analytical, but their approach to problem-solving may be a bit different.

 Introverts take their time to process information carefully before making decisions.
 Impulse decisions are not their forte.
-While extraverts tend to make decisions by talking them through with others, introverts take a different approach.
+While extroverts tend to make decisions by talking them through with others, introverts take a different approach.
 Usually, they spend time gathering information from the outside world before quietly reflecting on the implications of their decisions on various levels.

 Neither approach is better or worse than the other.
 They’re just different.
 Introverts can leverage their natural tendency to seek and process information analytically to make smart product decisions.
-Research on personality types and problem-solving suggests introverts are highly-consistent with the decisions they make as they often follow logical frameworks for reaching them.
+Research on personality types and problem-solving suggests introverts are highly consistent with the decisions they make as they often follow logical frameworks for reaching them.

 This type of strategic, analytical thinking is a prerequisite for success in any product management role.
 So embrace your need for context and structure when making decisions and continue asking “why?” until you have the insight you need to move forward.